-Animal Ethics at Museums Victoria
+Animal welfare at Museums Victoria

 The use of animals for research and teaching at Museums Victoria is currently regulated by the Prevention of Cruelty to Animals Act 1986 (Victoria), and the associated Prevention of Cruelty to Animals Regulations 2008.
 The Victorian legislation incorporates the provisions of the current Australian Code for the Care and Use of Animals for Scientific Purposes (8th Edition, 2013).

 Museums Victoria’s use of animals for research and teaching is licenced by the Victorian Department of Economic Development, Jobs, Transport and Resources, and as such Museums Victoria must comply with the requirements of the Act and the Code.

 Museums Victoria has in place an Animal Ethics Committee (AEC) which oversees all research activity involving live animals.
 The terms of reference for the Museums Victoria AEC are publicly available through Museums Victoria’s website.
 As per the Department of Economic Development, Jobs, Transport and Resources’ requirements, the AEC is comprised of representatives from each of the following categories:

 The Museums Victoria AEC meets four times per year to examine, review, approve or reject written applications detailing proposed projects involving potential capture, handling, housing, transport or humane killing of animals specified under the Act.
 Only those projects for which animal use is essential and justified and which conform to the principles of the Code can be approved.
 Applications that come before the Museums Victoria AEC relate to wildlife conservation and management objectives, environmental research, and research with a significant public benefit.
 The Museums Victoria AEC reports on its activities to the Museums Board of Victoria through the Board’s Research Committee.